rahildoshi97/materforge/docs/explanation/design_philosophy.md

-# Design Philosophy of PyMatLib
+# Design Philosophy of MaterForge

-This document explains the core design principles, architectural decisions, and the rationale behind PyMatLib's structure and implementation.
+This document explains the core design principles, architectural decisions, and the rationale behind MaterForge's structure and implementation.

 ## Core Principles

-PyMatLib is built upon several core principles:
+MaterForge is built upon several core principles:

 - **Modularity**: Clearly separated components for ease of maintenance, testing, and extensibility
 - **Flexibility**: Allow users to define material properties in various intuitive ways